On Approximation of $2$D Persistence Modules by Interval-decomposables: Background

 Throughout this work, we fix a field $K$.
 Let $Q$ be a quiver.
 A {\em representation} $V$ of $Q$ (over $K$) is a family $(V(x), V(\alpha))$ of a vector space $V(x)$ for each vertex $x\in Q_0$ and a linear map $V(\alpha):V(x) \rightarrow V(y)$ for each arrow $\alpha:x\rightarrow y$ in $Q_1$.

 The \emph{dimension vector} $\udim (V)$ of a representation $V$ of $Q$ is defined as the tuple

 It is customary to display the dimension vector by writing each number $\dim V(x)$ relative to where the vertex $x$ is located on an illustration of the quiver $Q$.
+While the dimension vector does not uniquely specify the representation $V$, if it is clear from context, we also use the dimension vector to stand for $V$.
 The \emph{dimension} of $V$ is $\dim V := \sum\limits_{x\in Q_0} \dim V(x)$.
 A representation $V$ of $Q$ is said to be {\em finite-dimensional} if $\dim V < \infty$.
 In this work, by representation we mean finite-dimensional representation.

 Let $V$ and $W$ be representations of $Q$.
 A morphism $f : V \rightarrow W$ from $V$ to $W$ is a family $(f_x)_{x\in Q_0}$ of linear maps $f_x : V(x)\rightarrow W(x)$ such that the following diagram commutes for each arrow $\alpha : x \to y$: